 In our example above, the injured worker would be eligible for medical benefits and wage loss, which usually covers two-thirds of the worker’s average weekly wage.

-Third Party Injury Claims for Auto Accidents Involving a Worker on a Highway or Road
+Third Party Injury Claims for Auto Accidents Involving a Construction Worker

 Pennsylvania injury law allows an injured worker to see negligence claims against non-employer parties, or what is commonly referred to as, third parties.